simonprovost/veloMaggPark/README.md

 * You will retrieve a lot of markers (colored bikes), you can tap on any bikes to view his information (bike remaining, place available, credit card support.)

-* If you accept to get your location, the map will show you with blue dot.
+* If you approve your location in the permissions of the app, the map will show you with blue dot.

 Build:
 * Android : OK.